lightbend/console-charts/README.md

 All projects must have a `Makefile` that implements the targets:

 - `lint`:  Should do preliminary checks to confirm the project is ready for packaging.
-- `package`:  Should create the chart tarball and push it up to the `helm-charts/docs` directory.
+- `package`:  Should create the chart tarball and push it up to the `console-charts/docs` directory.
 - `test`:  Typically run by Travis to test the release.

 A default `common.mk` file is included that can be used for this purpose, although a project is free to implement these targets as they see fit.

-## Helm-charts Makefile
+## console-charts Makefile

 The default target of the top-level Makefile packages all the charts and then builds the `index.yaml` file based on the tarballs.